jvanlier/til/python/unittest-assert-count-equal.md

 > Asserts that two iterables have the same elements, the same number of times, without regard to order.

-Now imagine you decide to standardize on `pytest`. `pytest` unfortunately doesn't have an equivalent assertion built-in and using it just for the assertion feels a bit strange.
+Now imagine you decide to standardize on `pytest`. `pytest` unfortunately doesn't have an equivalent assertion built-in and using `unittest` just for the assertion feels a bit strange.

 For simple cases, the following suffices: